statikfintechllc/Ascend-Institute/README.md

 <!-- TLDR -->
 <blockquote>
   <strong>TL;DR:</strong> GremlinGPT is a local, recursive AI agent that evolves itself offline.
   No APIs.
 No BS.
 Just code that wants to escape its own shell.
+Gremlin is not on replit yet.
+Soon a small version will be.
 </blockquote>
 </div>